-In 1996, the Sentencing Commission was made a permanent body for the purposes of monitoring the criminal justice system and reporting to the General Assembly.
-Recent History.
 In 1996 the Sentencing Commission was made a permanent body for the purposes of monitoring the criminal and juvenile justice systems and reporting to the General Assembly.
-The Commission's continuing statutory duties include: (1) analyzing the resource impact of any proposed legislation which creates a new offense, changes the classification of an existing offense, or changes the punishment or disposition for a particular classification, (2) making recommendations to the General Assembly regarding the proposed legislation's consistency with Structured Sentencing, (3) maintaining statistical data related to sentencing, corrections, and juvenile justice, (4) reporting on the effectiveness of community corrections and prison treatment programs, based on recidivism rates, other outcome measures, and program costs, and (5) reporting on juvenile recidivism and on the effectiveness of programs that receive grant funding from the state's Juvenile Crime Prevention Councils.
+The Commission's continuing statutory duties include: 1) analyzing the resource impact of any proposed legislation which creates a new offense, changes the classification of an existing offense, or changes the punishment or disposition for a particular classification, 2) making recommendations to the General Assembly regarding the proposed legislation's consistency with Structured Sentencing, 3) maintaining statistical data related to sentencing, corrections, and juvenile justice, 4) reporting on the effectiveness of community corrections and prison treatment programs, based on recidivism rates, other outcome measures, and program costs, and 5) reporting on juvenile recidivism and on the effectiveness of programs that receive grant funding from the state's Juvenile Crime Prevention Councils.